tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

 Sure enough, I began to see the person crawling on a ledge and eventually made their way to their feet.
+I remembered them saying no one was supposed to leave, let alone be on roof access at a time like this.
+Was the person taking a smoke break?
 It was here when I noticed the person was wearing a lab coat.
+I sighed, maybe they were a scientist just up there having a smoke.

-After I frantically searched through binders and folders that might contain the map of the interior, I found it and confirmed there was indeed a roof access staircase inside building B. I looked up to the feed again, still baffled, noticing they began climbing onto the roof.
+Jeff looked up at me from the chair and I kept looking at the feed.
+He wasn't pulling out any smokes.
+I felt a chill and decided that something wasn't right.
+After I quickly searched through binders and folders that might contain the map of the interior, I found it and confirmed there was indeed a roof access staircase inside building B. I looked up to the feed again, still baffled, noticing they began climbing onto the roof.
 Just then I remembered what that rude agent, Calloway, said to me.

 &#x200B;